Dishwasher Running For Too Long? 7 Unexpected Causes and Quick Fixes!

 Visual presentation of clogged filters in a dishwasher, highlighting the need for maintenance.

-First, turn off and unplug the dishwasher.
-Then, locate the filter, usually at the bottom center.
+• First, ensure the dishwasher is turned off and unplugged for safety.
+Locate the filter, usually at the dishwasher’s bottom center.

-Gently twist the filter counterclockwise (usually) and lift it out.
-Rinse it under warm tap water, using a soft brush to scrub away any stubborn debris.
-If you’re unsure about the process or need some visual aids, check out these Easy Steps to Clean Your Dishwasher Filter.
+• Gently twist the filter counterclockwise and lift it out.
+Rinse it under warm running water, using a soft brush to scrub away any stuck-on debris for a thorough clean.

 Maintenance Pointer